-JCLP students must enroll in the 20-month program and select the Community and Social Systems Practice Area with a Practice Method in either Community Organization or Management of Human Services.
+JCLP students must enroll in the 20-month program and select the Community and Social Systems Practice Area.
+Most JCLP students choose a Practice Method in either Community Organization or Management of Human Services.
+Many students also pursue minors in Interpersonal Practice.
 Note that schedules for JCLP students differ from the usual 20-month curriculum because the first field placement occurs during the Spring/Summer term instead of during the first year.